sergio-usma/Awesome-books/README.md

 These are the coming soon features for this project:

-1. [ ] Main program pop-ups.
+1. [ ] A better UI/UX with images and animations.
-2. [ ] Newsletter and access to ultima news of the event.
+2. [ ] New section pages & functionalities.
-3. [ ] Reservations & login pages.
+3. [ ] Use of JS classes & modules.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>